midorikocak/json-archetypes/README.md

 ##F.A.Q.
 ###How is this different from Schema.org?
-JSON Archetypes are more limited versions of the schemas on schema.org.
-While application developers can comprehend [the verbose, nested data architecture Schema.org uses](http://schema.org/docs/full.html "http://schema.org/docs/full.html"), common people can’t, and they shouldn't have to.
-[Servant’s](https://www.servant.co) goal is to make it easier for anyone to create, manage and retain control of their data.
-We arrived at these simpler schemas to support that goal.
+JSON Archetypes are simpler versions of the schemas on schema.org.
+While application developers can comprehend [the verbose, nested data architecture Schema.org uses](http://schema.org/docs/full.html "http://schema.org/docs/full.html"), they are still complex and not much fun to work with.

-That said, we’ve tried to copy schema.org schemas, as well as their property names, so there will be interoperability.
-Hopefully we can evolve to further resemble schema.org in the future, but right now, our priority is to keep the data simple, and not just so regular people can comprehend and manage it themselves, but because it's more fun and easy for developers to build apps with.
+That said, we’ve tried to copy schema.org schemas wherever possible, as well as their property names, so there will be interoperability.
+Hopefully we can evolve to further resemble schema.org in the future.

 ###Can I add additional properties to the Archetypes?
 Yes, but do it in your own application.
-99% of the time, developers want to put properties on the Archetypes that are only relevant to the applications they want to make.
+Most of the time, developers want to put properties on the Archetypes that are only relevant to the applications they want to make.
 Nothing wrong with that.
 Most people make **meta** objects for each Archetype and save them in their application’s own database.
 There are infinite use-cases for the Archetypes, and if we attached properties for each we’d have infinite bloat.

 Otherwise, if you think the property is absolutely necessary, contribute to this repo :)